uzairali37/uzairali37.github.io/README.md

   <h3 align="center">AUTOMATING THE DEPLOYMENT OF NETWORK SETUPS USING VAGRANT</h3>

   <p align="center">
     Design of Networks and communication systems - Project A.Y.
-2020-21
+2020-21 University of Trento, Italy
     <br />
     <a href="https://github.com/SuperboGiuseppe/dncs_lab2"><strong>Explore the docs »</strong></a>
     <br />